Pumpkin Caramel Cookies – Soft & chewy pumpkin sugar cookies stuffed with caramel.

 If you’re looking for a new way to enjoy pumpkin season, give these Pumpkin Caramel Cookies a try.
 Seriously, my husband ate six of them in almost no time.

-Place one or two pieces of caramel half-pieces right in the center of the scooped dough.
+Place 1/2 piece of caramel right in the center of the dough in the cookie dough scooper.
+(Pictured below.)

 Use your hands to spread the dough around the caramel, ensuring no caramel is peeking through.

-If you want, roll your dough in sugar.
-I love making a mixture of sugar, cinnamon, and pumpkin spice.
-I don’t measure, I mix some all together until it tastes good.
+To add a little something extra, go ahead and coat your dough with some sugar.
+Personally, I love creating a delightful blend of sugar, cinnamon, and pumpkin spice.
+I don’t bother with measurements; I just mix them until it tastes absolutely perfect!

 Repeat with remaining dough and caramels.